Class: Column

 const entity = column.entity; // Entity instance

-Returns: Entity | undefined
+Returns: undefined | Entity

 # foreignKeys

-• get foreignKeys(): IndexableArray‹ForeignKey, "name", never, true›
+• get foreignKeys(): default<ForeignKey, name, never, true>

 [[IndexableArray]] of foreign keys which column is part of.